ankitm123/OMphp/README.md

        an ORM like doctrine might be a better choice.
 With caching, the speed should be about the same as PDO, and it will help the user to write better complex queries (Is ORM an adapter pattern?)

 * How does Autoloading work?

-> To autoload files using composer, just add them to the composer.json file.
+> To autoload files using composer, just add them to the composer.json file, and use the psr-4 key.